mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 description: "Discussion about when you should start blogging, the importance of getting early feedback and how to get it, how to market your posts and more"
 ---

 I started blogging in Dec 2021.
 It's been a wonderful journey.
-Has abled me to gather my thoughts in a far more structured way.
+Has enabled me to gather my thoughts in a far more structured way.
 The series contains things I learned in terms of Hugo knowledge, how to write a blog post and more.

 ## When should you start creating a blog?